immutable/contracts/contracts/staking/README.md

 # Usage

-To stake, any account should call `stake()`, passing in the amount to be staked as the msg.value.
+To stake, any account should call `stake(uint256 _amount)`.
+For the native IMX variant, the amount to be staked must be passed in as the msg.value.

 To unstake, the account that previously staked should call, `unstake(uint256 _amountToUnstake)`.

 Accounts that have DISTRIBUTE_ROLE that wish to distribute rewards should call, `distributeRewards(AccountAmount[] calldata _recipientsAndAmounts)`.
 The `AccountAmount` structure consists of recipient address and amount to distribute pairs.
 Distributions can only be made to accounts that have previously or are currently staking.
-The amount to be distributed must be passed in as msg.value and must equal to the sum of the amounts specified in the `_recipientsAndAmounts` array.
+For the native IMX variant, the amount to be distributed must be passed in as msg.value and must equal to the sum of the amounts specified in the `_recipientsAndAmounts` array.

 The `stakers` array needs to be analysed to determine which accounts have staked and how much.
 The following functions provide access to this data structure: